streamnative/charts/charts/sn-platform-slim/README.md

 # What is StreamNative Platform Slim

+> NOTE: Installing the StreamNative Platform you agree to and are in compliance with the [StreamNative Cloud Subscription Agreement](https://streamnative.io/cloud-terms-and-conditions).
+Please [contact StreamNative](https://streamnative.io/contact) to learn more or request access to a trial license.

 StreamNative Platform Slim is based on the [StreamNative Platform](https://github.com/streamnative/charts/blob/master/charts/sn-platform/README.md) chart but enhances the security control by removing most third-party componenets:
 - Presto
 - Vault